 Advantages of Caching

 Web pages can be pre-fetched and cached on clients, proxies, and servers.
-Online caching has a number of advantages, including enhanced web performance.
+Online caching has some advantages, including enhanced web performance.

 Get exclusive access to all things tech-savvy, and be the first to receive